ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 ~~~~~~~~~~~~~~~~

 There's a substantial difference between historical and real-time data
-that a PineScript indicator or strategy uses.
+that a Pine Script indicator or strategy uses.
 The key difference --- a
 historical bar does NOT contain information about price movements
 between High and Low of a bar.
-Only a few PineScript language tools are
+Only a few Pine Script language tools are
 sensitive to this difference:

 -  Security --- while requesting data of a larger timeframe than a current